-&lt;sup>23 Kenneth J. Arrow, W.R.
+23 Kenneth J. Arrow, W.R.
 Cline, Karl-Göran Mäler, Mohan Munasinghe, R. Squitieri, & J.E.
 Stiglitz.
 Intertemporal Equity, Discounting, and Economic Efficiency, in CLIMATE CHANGE 1995: ECONOMIC AND SOCIAL DIMENSIONS OF CLIMATE CHANGE 125-44, 138 (James P. Bruce, Hoesung Lee & Erik F. Haites eds., 1996).
-It should be noted that achieving Pareto efficiency, which is distinct from Kaldor-Hicks efficiency, is a consideration in the social welfare function-based version of CBA.
-This is one of the ways the term "efficiency" can create confusion.
+It should be noted that achieving Pareto efficiency, which is distinct from Kaldor-Hicks efficiency, is an aim in the social welfare function-based version of CBA.
+This is one of the ways the term "efficiency" has come to be misleading and therefore can cause confusion.

-&lt;sup>24 This step occurs in the analysis when benefits and costs are discounted at a consumption rate of interest.
-There are various competing theories of social discounting, but the main ones all involve a consumption rate of interest.
-See James Broughel, Rehabilitating the Opportunity Cost of Capital in Cost-Benefit Analysis (Sept.
-21, 2021) (working paper) (on file with the Mercatus Center at George Mason University).
+24 This step occurs in the analysis when benefits and costs are discounted at a consumption rate of interest.
+There are various competing theories of discounting, but the main ones all involve a consumption rate of interest.
+See James Broughel, Rehabilitating the Opportunity Cost of Capital in Cost-Benefit Analysis (Mercatus Ctr. at George Mason U., Working Paper, 2021).